 Safety Tips During Heavy Rain and Flooding

-If you told someone that this past week they would have scoffed and looked at you as if you'd lost the plot.
-With all this precipitation, it seems like the perfect moment to brush up on various safety tips in the likely event that the city continues to experience heavy rains throughout the summer.
+Yesterday, Beijing issued a red rain weather warning, so it seems like the perfect moment to brush up on various safety tips in the likely event that the city continues to experience heavy rains throughout the summer.

 When out and about:

 - Do not drive through a flooded area.
 More people drown in cars than anywhere else.
-Don’t drive around road barriers as the road or bridge may be washed out, (remind the shifu about that when they think it’s a smart move).
+Don’t drive around road barriers as the road or bridge may be washed out (remind the shifu about that when they think it’s a smart move).

 - Stay away from power lines and electrical wires as electrocution might occur.